periph/gohci/README.md

 To test your hook, run:

 ```
-sci -test maruel/sci
+gohci -test maruel/gohci
 ```

-where `maruel/sci` is replaced with the repository you want to fetch and test at `HEAD`.
+where `maruel/gohci` is replaced with the repository you want to fetch and test at `HEAD`.
 Use `-commit` and it'll create the gist and the status on the commit.
 Useful when testing checks.

 The github's "_Redeliver hook_" functionality is also very useful to test your